 The Kitsault deposit database includes 133 density determinations performed using a wax seal method on drill core from the 2008 Avanti drilling.
 A total of 153 density determinations were performed in 2011 on Roundy Creek drill core drilled as part of the 2011 drill program.
 Density data indicates an average SG of 2.63.

-Density data is limited for a project at feasibility level.
-AMEC notes, however, that most of the rock is unweathered, and only small variations in SG should occur due to weathering or depth.
-However, additional density determinations should be performed.
+AMEC notes that density data are limited for a project at feasibility level and additional density determinations should be performed.